spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration_2.md

 b) Requirements and Design Document:  Amanda and Megan both worked on the progress report with input given by Chase

-c) Implementation and Testing Document: Amanda and Megan both worked on the I&T document with input given by Chase
+c) Implementation and Testing Document: Amanda and Megan both worked on the I&T document with input given by Chase, and Carissa added updates on the audio aspects as well

 d) Source Code: Amanda added the enemy and platforms and camera, Chase added the dialogue triggers, borders, and cutscene triggers, Megan coded the pause menu interface, Carissa provided a main theme music file.